sleepdeprecation/marky/readme.md

 **Alt + Right**

 If you're in dual pane mode, Marky'll switch to single pane, rendered only mode.
 If you're in rendered only mode or editor only mode, Marky'll switch to dual pane mode.

+**Alt + S**

+Open Marky's internal CSS file to edit.
+Right now, it doesn't have a live preview, however, I'm hoping to eventually have it dual-paned with a sample markdown file generated using the given css.

 ## Requirements